Compare two cars

 Verdict

 Hyundai appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Sportage offers slightly better overall protection and takes the lead.
 From there things take a different direction, with Hyundai being considerably quicker, thus putting more smile on driver's face.
 Fuel consumption is more or less the same.
 No mistake, whatever you decide here, but I'd still go for the Hyundai.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among more than 12.000 different ones in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among thousands of similar, yet so different vehicles.